How to style blush pink

 There’s been a lot of buzz in design circles around blush pinks in interiors this year, and it’s a trend that we are really excited about.
 Many people choose to avoid pink altogether in fear that they will create something similar to Barbie’s Dreamhouse, but opting for pinks on the earthier end of the palette will ensure you use a colour that is subtle yet has some warmth.
 Read on for our tips on how to style blush pink in your home and If you’d like some free samples of some of our favourite pink fabrics, simply click here >

 Use it as a neutral

 Pink may not be the first colour that springs to mind when thinking of neutral shades for your home.
 But pastel and blush pinks could be just the thing for someone looking to break the mould slightly.
-Using the colour as a neutral means that pink isn't the main focus of these rooms but still provide a colourful alternative to greys and beiges.
-You just can't go wrong with a daybed and similar model to the below can be found here >.
+Using the colour as a neutral means that pink isn’t the main focus of these rooms but still provide a colourful alternative to greys and beiges.
+Kyla Magrath (@kylamagrathinteriors) has created the cosiest of reading corners with our decadent Claude armchair in Blush Pure Belgium Linen.

-This more sombre pink shade is just as lovely.
-The subtle blush colour contrasts beautifully with the white door frame as well as the black and white floor tiles.
+The subtle blush colour below contrasts beautifully with the white door frame as well as the black and white floor tiles.
 Imagine welcoming your guests through this dreamy doorway!

 [photo credit: pomepli]

 We’re sure you’re well acquainted with pink’s trusty companion – grey.
 If you’re looking for a way to warm up a grey space, why not consider a blush pink?
 The two colours work really well together and a simple grey prevents the look from becoming overly feminine.
 Lucy Whitehouse (@at_lucys_house) has styled her Izzy chaise sofa to perfection in warm grey and pink tones.

 Pink and Blue